rkuma183/wilsonmar.github.io/_posts/2016-12-20-opencv-sikulix-robot.md

    Otherwise, begin anew by removing the folder loaded by the installer:

    <pre><strong>
+   cd ~/Library
+   cd "Application Support"
-   rm -rf "~/Library/Application Support/Sikulix"
+   rm -rf /Sikulix
+   cd ..
    </strong><pre>

-   This is the folder containing the <strong>Sikulix.app</strong>
+   The installer creates <a href="#FoldersCreated">folders</a> to contain the <strong>Sikulix.app</strong>
    for use on Macs.

+   On Windows: in the folder Sikulix in the folder pointed to by the environment variable %APPDATA%

+   On Linux: in ~/.Sikulix

 0. As noted in <a target="_blank" href="https://launchpad.net/sikuli/sikulix/1.1.0">this page</a>,
    download the last stable version at <a target="_blank" href="https://launchpad.net/sikuli/+download">https://launchpad.net/sikuli/sikulix/1.1.0/+download/sikulixsetup-1.1.0.jar</a>